oshbocker/snocast/README.md

 Run the `model_predict_eval.ipynb` notebook.
 Make sure the `run_date` variable is assigned to the current date for submitting predictions.

 This notebook collates the data sources pulled in the previous steps, creates relevant features (as described above in the Train Model section) and finally uses the previously trained and frozen models for SWE prediction.

+To calculate the `neighbor_relative_swe` field, a StandardScalar is fit on the latitude and longitude of the weekly supplied ground measures and then applied to both the ground measures and test grid cells to be used in a nearest neighbor search.
+A [KDTree](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KDTree.html) is built on the weekly supplied ground measures to facilitate nearest neighbor lookup for the scaled latitude and longitude from the grid cells.
+The 15 nearest neighbors are used to calculate the `neighbor_relative_swe` field, in a similar way as when the models were trained.

 **Outputs:**
 * Submission File - `eval/submissions/submission_{run_date}.csv`